camgunz/d2k/README.md

 PNaCl and pepper.js provide access to graphics acceleration via WebGL, which is similar (but not identical) to OpenGL ES 2.0, meaning the fixed-function pipeline is unavailable.
-The fork will convert the renderer from the fixed-function pipeline to the programmable pipeline.
+Doom2K will convert the renderer from the fixed-function pipeline to the programmable pipeline.
 In addition, the fork will upgrade the baseline OpenGL support necessary to run, requiring support for OpenGL 2.0.
 Deprecated features, such as paletted textures, will be